keebio/keebio-docs/README.md

 ## Firmware

-The Nyquist uses QMK, and the code is basically a fork of the lets-split keyboard files.
+The Nyquist uses [QMK](https://github.com/qmk/qmk_firmware) \(Quantum Mechanical Keyboard Firmware\).
 The pins used on the Pro Micro are the same as the ones used by the Let's Split, with the exception of the additional row of course, so it is actually backwards-compatible with a Let's Split \(if you flash both with the Nyquist firmware\).

 ## The Name